facelessuser/PyMdown/docs/user-guide/general-usage.md

+# General Usage {: .doctitle}
+Using PyMdown.
+{: .doctitle-info}

+---

 # Using PyMdown
-PyMdown was written to aid in batch processing Mardown files with Python Markdown and Pygments (but a Javascript highlighter can just as easily be used).
+PyMdown was written to aid in batch processing Markdown files with Python Markdown and Pygments (but a JavaScript highlighter can just as easily be used).
 It also adds a number of optional extensions.

-PyMdown can use an optional template with CSS and Javascript for styling the Markdown outputs.
-Templates, CSS, Javascript, and extensions are all setup in a configuration file.
+PyMdown can use an optional template with CSS and JavaScript for styling the Markdown outputs.
+Templates, CSS, JavaScript, and extensions are all setup in a configuration file.
 If for certain batches certain settings need to be tweaked, PyMdown can accept paths to specific settings file via the CLI.
 The settings files can be in either JSON or YAML.
 PyMdown also supports input sources with a JSON or YAML frontmatter were settings can be configured along with general meta data.

-## Command Line Interface
+# Command Line Interface

-### Input Files
+## Input Files
 In its most basic usage, PyMdown accepts a markdown file:

 ```